acorg/slurm-pipeline/README.md

 The following environment variables are set when a step's script is
 executed:

-* `SP_ORIGINAL_ARGS` contains the (space-separated) list of arguments originally passed to `slurm-pipeline.py`.
+* `SP_ORIGINAL_ARGS` will contain the (space-separated) list of arguments originally passed to `slurm-pipeline.py` using the `--scriptArgs` argument.
 Most scripts will not need to know this information, but it might be useful.
-Scripts that have no dependencies will be run with these arguments on the command line too.
-  Note that if an original command-line argument contained a space, and you split `SP_ORIGINAL_ARGS` on spaces, you'll have two strings instead of one.
+Scripts for initial steps (those that have no dependencies) will be run with these arguments on the command line.
+Note that if an original command-line argument contained a space (or shell metacharacter), and you split `SP_ORIGINAL_ARGS` on spaces, you'll have two strings instead of one (or other unintended result).
+For this reason, `SP_ORIGINAL_ARGS` has each argument wrapped in single quotes.
+The best way to process this variable (in `bash`) is to use `eval set "$SP_ORIGINAL_ARGS"` and then examine `$1`, `$2`, etc. It is currently not possible to pass an argument containing a single quote to a step script.
 * `SP_FORCE` will be set to `1` if `--force` is given on the `slurm-pipeline.py` command line.
 This can be used to inform step scripts that they may overwrite pre-existing result files if they wish.
 If